nbehmane/sample-bluez-app/README.md

-# tuxdrop
+# tuxdrop v.1
-Tuxdrop is a wireless file transfer module that utilizes bluetooth.
+- Tuxdrop is a wireless file transfer module that utilizes bluetooth.
+This is a preview verison of the application.
+- The full release will be at github.com/nbehmane/tuxdrop [private for now].
 ## Dependencies
 - Bluez-5.64-2
 - dbus